February 22, 2024

 Equity prices, 20% decrease |

-Sources of relative risk for the average defined benefit pension plan
+Risk analysis of the average Canadian DB pension plan

-In the average defined benefit pension plan, a fair amount of risk is diversified away.
-Along with significant equity risk, the average pension plan also has exposure to interest-rate, credit, and property risks.
+In our model, a fair amount or risk is diversified away, and along with significant equity risk, the average pension plan also has exposure to interest rate risk, credit risk, and property risk.

-We examined the solvency funded ratio of an average defined benefit pension plan across various scenarios, ranging from best case to worst case, forecast all the way out to 2034.
+Solvency funded ratio of the average Canadian DB pension plan across various scenarios (projected, from best case to worst case)

-Based on our scenario analysis, the median forecast solvency funded ratio for an average defined benefit pension plan will be 137.4% in September 2025 and 135.2% in September 2034.
+Based on our scenario analysis, the median forecast solvency funded ratio for the average Canadian DB plan in December 2025 is 138.1%, and 145.5% in December 2035.

 Asset and liability assumptions